hrokr/100days/log.md

 **Learned:**
 So far, not a ton other than parsing datetime objects wasn't as easy as I thought they would be.

+---
+# Days 4 & 5:
+More work on datetime module (mostly on Day 05). <br>
+On Day 04 it was mostly sidetracked by getting a csv of earthquakes to display in folium.

+**Completion Date:** Sun, 01 Nov 2020s

+**Learned:**
+From RealPython's article on datetime:
+>[Python Module] time is less powerful and more complicated to use than datetime.
+Many functions in time return a special struct_time instance.
+This object has a named tuple interface for accessing stored data, making it similar to an instance of datetime.
+However, it doesn’t support all of the features of datetime, especially the ability to perform arithmetic with time values.